ADanilychevJr/FinalProj133/README.md

 * Megan Otsuka
 * Rahul Shankar

+##Description

+Our team got the idea for the project through a policy debate held by The Guardian newspaper several years ago regarding the relationship between __censorship__ and __foreign aid__.
+The debate focused on the importance of transparency with respect to foreign aid and how that would have an impact on government censorship and surveillance.
+Our team wanted to analyze this debate from a data-driven perspective.
+Consequently, the goal of our project was to determine the relationship between censorship and foreign aid in given countries.
+Specifically, we hypothesize that countries that heavily censor their constituents will likely not be high contributors of foreign aid to distressed countries.

+Within this study, we saught to provide an overview of censorship by type and frequency amongst countries included in the Open Net Initiative’s censorship study.
+Then, we analyzed the key contributors and economic indicators for both foreign aid recipients and foreign aid donors.
+Finally, given prior contextual information, we delved further into the relationship between foreign aid recipients and donors with their respective levels and types of censorship.

 ##TLDR to run

 * Run **skeleton.R** which will create all needed directories, download all raw data, and clean all data